 Wondering how to use Pinterest to increase your social media presence and drive traffic to your blog?
 Check out these easy tips.

 Disclosure: some of the links below are affiliate links.
 If you purchase a linked item, I will made a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.
 This post was written while my Pinterest monthly views were 1.4 million as of the date of this article, which may change over time.
+We cannot guarantee you will achieve the same results.

 I blog only as a hobby - I'm a full-time, big firm lawyer.
 But I absolutely adore blogging, and I have enjoyed every minute of it, even here at the beginning.
 However, even though it's a hobby, during my first few months, it was extremely frustrating to spend countless hours drafting blog content and creating lovely Pinterest covers, just to have them give 10 views over the course of several days.